Dr Jörg Wiegratz

 - Location: 14.34 Social Sciences Building

 I work on the political economy and moral economy of neoliberalism in Africa and elsewhere, with a particular focus on the topics of moral restructuring and economic fraud.
-I am a member of the editorial working group of the Review of African Political Economy (ROAPE); here, I am an editor of the Briefing & Debate section, and coordinate the roape.net blog series on Economic trickery, fraud and crime in Africa, and Capitalism in Africa.
+I am an editor of the Review of African Political Economy (ROAPE; Briefing & Debate section), editor of roape.net and coordinator of the roape.net blog series on Capitalism in Africa and Economic trickery, fraud and crime in Africa.